Last updated on June 11th, 2025.

 - If the dough becomes too soft or sticky while rolling, place it back in the refrigerator for a few minutes to firm up.

-Raw dough can be refrigerated for up to 48 hours.
+The dough can be made ahead and refrigerated for up to 3 days, or freeze it for up to 3 months.
+Thaw frozen dough overnight in the refrigerator before using.
 If it is too hard to roll, let it warm at room temperature for 10-15 minutes before rolling.

 To freeze, wrap it with plastic wrap, place it in a freeze zip bag, and freeze it for up to 6 weeks.
 Place in the refrigerator the night before when ready to use.